kasravnd/PersDic-with-mongo-DB/README.md

 ## Production method :

-This software initially was created to store the words that I encountered them during the reading, and I didn't knew their English meaning, and gradually, in order to obviation the needs of translation, it turns out to be a dictionary.
+This software was initially created to store the words I encountered during my studies/redings which gradually turned into a dictionary.